thinkingmedia/grunt-thinkingmedia/README.md

 ### Index
 [[Back To Top]](#jump-to-section)

-The *index* task handles the creation of the `index.html` file.
-For most of my AngularJS projects this file is a static resource on the web server, but if you are generating your `index.html` file dynamically.
-This task can be skipped.
+The `index` task handles the updating of the `index.html` file.
+There are 4 pieces of data that are injected into the index template.

-In your project's Gruntfile add a section named `index` to the data object passed into `grunt.initConfig()`.
+- Custom template variables
+- A list of JavaScript files (usually vendor files)
+- A list of CSS files (your compiled CSS file, plus vendor CSS files)
+- A list of JavaScript files from the developers source code folder

+Here is an example configuration:

 ```js
 grunt.initConfig({